Trail Guide: Hiking to Sawtooth Lake in Idaho

 Car Camping Near Iron Creek Trailhead

-The Iron Creek campground at the trailhead has 9 campsites that are along the creek and makes a convenient place to camp when day hiking to Sawtooth Lake.
-Campsites are first-come, first-serve and are $16 per day.
+The Iron Creek campground at the trailhead has 9 campsites that are along the creek, which makes it a convenient place to camp when day hiking to Sawtooth Lake.
+Campsites are first-come, first-serve and are $18 per day.

 There are also plenty of dispersed, free campsites around Stanley.
 Check out our blog post – How to Find Free Campsites – to learn how to find them.